-Check out the tutorial for this super easy wreath from The Creek Line House.
+Check out the tutorial for this super easy wreath from ‘The Creek Line House’.

-Here’s the tutorial for this sign from our friends at Love Of Family And Home.
+Here’s another tutorial for a similar sign from our friends at ‘Love Of Family And Home’.

-- Create an easy holiday planter or flower pot for your front porch decorating.
+Create an easy holiday planter or flower pot for your front porch decorating.
 Think in layers, like a cake.
 Make a base inside your container with stones or rock to secure your arrangement.
 Now using evergreen branches, “plant” them in the pot.
 Leave a clear spot in the center of the container to pile shatterproof ball ornaments.
 (This is the “cake” filling).
 I use a glue gun to secure them to each other to make them more stable.
 Now add some long bare branches into the arrangement for height and texture.
 Tie on a ribbon if you like.
 Easy, fast, stylish and best of all, you can collect most of the items for the planter in your yard or neighborhood!
 Kim at ‘Kim Power Style‘ made this charming little Christmas bucket using battery operated lights & large pine cones.
 Love those birch logs!

-- Wrap up some empty cardboard boxes like gifts, and pile them by the front door, on a bench, or in an entry.
+This is a really good way to easily add some dazzle to your holiday front porch.
+Wrap up some empty cardboard boxes like gifts, and pile them by the front door, on a bench, or in an entry.
 Pick up the gift wrap and the ribbon at the dollar shop, and it’s a frugal way to make fun and festive holiday impact!
 Or go all out and create these amazing DIY outdoor lighted gift boxes!
 DIY Vintage Chic tells you how to do it.

-Use these creative ways to decorate your front porch for the holidays, and share your love of this season with your neighbors, friends and family!Image Credits: beatrice banks, Pottery Barn, A Vegas Girl At Heart, BHG, Creek Line House, love of family and home, Canadian Home Trends, DIY Vintage Chic, Lisa Leonard Blog
+Use these creative ways to decorate your front porch for the holidays, and share your love of this season with your neighbors, friends and family!
+Looking for more christmas decorating ideas?
+Check out our post on DIY front yard Christmas decorating projects!Image Credits: DIY Network, Houzz, Thrifty And Chic, My Altered State, Pottery Barn, Creek Line House, love of family and home, Kim Power Style, DIY Vintage Chic, One Good Thing By Jillie, Brooklyn Limestone, Two Twenty One, Lisa Leonard Blog